corcel/corcel/README.md

 ## <a id="acf"></a>  Advanced Custom Fields (ACF)

-If you want to retrieve a custom field created by the [Advanced Custom Fields (ACF)](http://advancedcustomfields.com) plugin, you have to install the [`corcel/acf`](http://github.com/corcel/acf) plugin and call the custom field like this:
+If you want to retrieve a custom field created by the [Advanced Custom Fields (ACF)](http://advancedcustomfields.com) plugin, you have to install the `corcel/acf` plugin - [click here for more information](http://github.com/corcel/acf) - and call the custom field like this:

 ```php
 $post = Post::find(123);